-In our Guide to the Administration of an Estate we have explained the roles of an Executor, if there is a Will, and an Administrator, if the deceased did not make a Will.
-The responsibilities of an Executor and Administrator are similar, although an Executor has authority through the provisions of the Will to handle the estate from the date of death.
-When a person dies without a Will, intestate, their Administrator only has the authority to deal with the estate when the Grant of Letters of Administration has been issued by the Probate Registry.
+In our guide to probate we have explained the roles of an Executor, if there is a Will, and an Administrator, if the deceased did not make a Will.
 The following information applies to Executors and, in most parts, to Administrators.

 The role of an Executor is both a privilege and, at times, an onerous task.
 At Bates we are able to advise Executors throughout the process and help with as little or as much as needed, such as handling all aspects of the administration of the estate from beginning to end or just dealing with the application for a Grant of Probate and the preparation of the necessary Inheritance Tax form.

 • identify and protect the assets of the deceased

 • settle the debts and tax liabilities of the estate

 • deal with the distribution of the estate in accordance with the terms of the Will